 10. 3M Speedglas 100 Welding Helmet

-Equipped with a 1.73 by 3.66 inch viewing area, the above helmet ensures you have an adequate space to see through.
-It also has sensitivity adjustment which makes more versatile by supporting all Stick, Mig and Tig welding types.
+Equipped with a 1.73 by 3.66-inch viewing area, the above helmet ensures you have adequate space to see through.
+It also has sensitivity adjustment which makes it more versatile by supporting all Stick, Mig, and Tig welding types.
 If you are a pattern lover, this helmet will definitely suit you right as it comes with a variety of colors and patterns to pick from.

 Besides, it exhibits a very light nature weighing only 1.7 pounds.
 Also, its making meets all the required industry regulations assuring you quality protection.
 A removable sweatband is also included on this helmet to ensure it wicks away moisture and any arising odors.

 - It comes with a large viewing area.